Student Loans and College Debt

 The “interest rate.”
 This determines the amount of money you have to pay back in addition to the amount you borrowed.
 You want this number to be as low as possible.
 Government-backed loans offer the lowest interest rates.

 The “repayment terms.”
 This is how soon you have to begin to make payments on the loan, how long you have to repay the loan and how much you will need to pay each month.
 Government-backed loans also allow you to reduce your payments or stop paying for a little while, if needed.
-And the government can reduce your debt if you go into certain careers, such as teaching in low-income areas.
+And the government may be able to reduce your debt if you go into public service or qualify for debt forgiveness in some other way.